bhaskarakhil29/Java-Udemy/java_OOP_02/README.md

 - At the heart of encapsulation, is the need to protect object's state.
 From whom?
 Other objects.
 - Only class members should have the access to class's instance variables.
 - Other classes should not change the data of the current class directly.
-They have to do it through the behaviour of the current class i.e., through methods like getters and setters.
+They have to do it through the behaviour of the current class i.e., through methods like getters and setters etc.
 - Encapsulation helps to set valid state to the objects through setting validations in the setter methods.
 Refer [MotorBike Example](oop/MotorBike.java)
 - Not only getters and setters, we can include multiple methods that operates on the data of the object.
 Eg:- increaseSpeed(), decreaseSpeed() etc. Refer [More Operations on the Object](oop/MotorBike.java)
 - [Example Code](oop/MotorBike.java)

+### Abstraction

+- Data Abstraction is the property by virtue of which only the essential details are displayed to the user.
+The trivial or the non-essential units are not displayed to the user.
+Ex: A car is viewed as a car rather than its individual components.
+- In java, abstraction is achieved by interfaces and abstract classes.
+We can achieve 100% abstraction using interfaces.